aka Trauma Tribulation 016

 - Significant blunt injury above the level of the clavicles

 As always, what is considered ‘significant’ is contentious.
-But it’s worse noting that 10% of major head injuries will have a concurrent spinal injury.
+Nevertheless, it is worth noting that 10% of major head injuries will have a concurrent spinal injury.

 Q2.
 How is the cervical spine immobilized?